CyberJsec47/Arduino-HED/README.md

 ### Communication

 The data from the outdoor weather station will need to be sent to the Pi inside over a short distance.<br> I am looking at two weather stations from [DFRobot](https://thepihut.com/products/weather-station-kit-with-anemometer-wind-vane-rain-bucket) and a second from [SparkFun](https://thepihut.com/products/sparkfun-arduino-iot-weather-station).
-The SparkFun comes with a ESP32 board for wireless communication but costs a bit more.
-The DF Robot station comes with a serial board which can connect to a module of my choice for comms.<br>Some different ways I can communicate the data wirelessly are:
+The SparkFun comes with a ESP32 board for wireless communication.
+The DF Robot station comes with a serial board which can connect to a module of my choice for comms.<br>I have an Arduino nano esp32 so either kit I will be able to use WiFi or Bluetooth for wireless Comms
-- Wi-fi
-- Bluetooth
-- Zigbee
-- MQTT

-Regardless of which station kit I buy I will have an ESP32 board available, either from the SparkFun kit or my own [Arduino Nano ESP32](https://thepihut.com/products/arduino-nano-esp32-with-headers) that I have currently on order.

-My initial idea is to use Wi-Fi for communication, The board supports both Wi-fi and Bluetooth so I do have the option to look into a Bluetooth option If i want to explore that route.

-I am currently looking into using MQTT for the communication by making the Pi the client and the nano the publisher to send weather topics for the pi to receive
+My initial idea for data communication is to use the MQTT protocol.
+The choice for this is based on my own knowledge and interests.
+I don't have much of an interest in web development so using  HTTP or TCP to communicate data could involve having to work with development tools such as Node.js

+using MQTT will be a more straightforward tool that suits IoT more.
+For this I'll need an MQTT broker, such as Mosquitto.

 ---